 Then there’s the question of screen resolution and quality.
 Are you color-grading footage?
 If so, you likely want the most color-accurate display possible.
 Do you shoot and edit 4K or even 8K content?
 If so, then a Full HD screen won't cut it.

-It gets more complicated still when you start to talk about a laptop's central processor, with the gold standard, Intel, offering everything from mobile chips through to its premium Core i9 line.
-Meanwhile, AMD has dropped its more affordable Ryzen line of high-end processors.
+It gets more complicated when you consider a laptop's central processor, with the gold standard, Intel, offering everything from mobile chips through to its premium Core i9 line that boasts up to 8 processing cores.
+AMD is Intel's only real processor competition in this sector, and a laptop equipped with an AMD Ryzen processor can often be appreciably cheaper than an otherwise similarly-specced Intel-based machine.

-Video editing machines also need plenty of RAM which is used to temporarily store the footage you're currently editing, and let’s not forget connections.
-A Thunderbolt 3 port, for example, will mean a laptop can be kitted out with an external graphics card, giving it desktop power when you have the space to hook it all up.
-Meanwhile, an SD card reader will save you having to use dongles or adapters when importing footage.
+Video editing laptops also need plenty of RAM which is used to temporarily store the footage you're currently editing.
+And don't forget connections.
+A Thunderbolt 3 port, for example, will mean a laptop can be kitted out with an external graphics card, giving it desktop-grade rendering power when you have space for this extra hardware.
+Meanwhile, an SD card reader will save you having to use dongles or adapters when importing footage, but sadly integraed readers are becoming a rarity in today's wafer-thin laptop chassis.

-With all these factors in mind, we’ve pulled together a list of 10 of the best laptops for video editing in 2019.
+With all these factors in mind, here are the 10 best laptops for video editing in 2020.

 The best laptops for video editing in 2020